The regions Calgary Waldorf School offers busing from are:

 How Calgary Waldorf School sees itself

 "Central to Waldorf education is a deep respect for childhood.
-Our enriched curriculum is designed to meet the child’s specific developmental needs.
+Our enriched curriculum is designed to meet children where they are in their development.
 Movement and time in nature is built into every student’s daily rhythm.
 The Waldorf learning experience is hands-on, with unwired and low-tech classrooms.
 The arts — music, story, drawing, painting, and drama — are interwoven through all subjects.
-Students also learn two second languages, French and German."
+Students also learn two world languages, French and German."

 How people from the school’s community see Calgary Waldorf School